ealee0205/multidecode/Readme.md

 The power of self-attention's ability to do parallel computation is commonly leveraged during training, where teacher forcing is used for input tokens, and predictions from every token position are all used for loss calculation and learning.
-During decoding, however, the common practice is to decode one token ata a time, using only the prediction from the last token position.
+During decoding, however, the common practice is to decode one token at a a time, using only the prediction from the last token position.
 The parallel nature of self-attention has been largely ignored for the inference task.
 With MultiDecode, we look to open thinking to all of the parallel possibilities during decoding.